 I asked him if I could talk about our story.
 I didn’t have to ask, but I always do.
 Always a “sure!” but this time his answer was different.
 Barely looking up, he questioned why and told me it was an old story.

-Being in God’s Word has helped my thoughts instantly find their way to scripture.
+The spiritual discipline of being in God’s Word has helped my thoughts instantly find their way to scripture.
 This time wasn’t any different and immediately I was recalling Joshua, the crossing of the Jordan and the stones laid in remembrance.

 In the Old Testament, you will find a miraculous story of God’s people being brought through the Jordan River on dry ground into the Promised Land.
 To mark this moment, God instructed Joshua to have the people gather stones from the riverbed and place them as a sign for what God had done for His people that day.